can-git/ARI5004Project/README.md

 # Deep Learning Networks Comparison of Histologic Patterns on Resected Lung Adenocarcinoma Slides

-!
-Before using this project, please read the problems section first.
+:exclamation: Before using this project, please read the problems section first.

 This repository contains the code for the project article prepared for the ARI5004 (Deep Learning) course at Bahçeşehir University.